chapeaux/infinispan-deno-client/README.md

-# Infinispan JS Client
+# Infinispan Deno Client

-`infinispan` is an asynchronous event-driven Infinispan client for Node.js.
+`infinispan` is an asynchronous event-driven Infinispan client for Deno.
 The results of the asynchronous operations are represented using [Promise](https://www.promisejs.org) instances.
 Amongst many advantages, promises make it easy to transform/chain multiple asynchronous invocations